 The small pivoted part above the grip of a handle to be pressed by the thumb to operate a latch bolt.

-That part of a door frame that separates the top of a door or a window from the bottom of the transom.
+That part of a door frame that separates the top of a door or a window from the bottom of

 A guard or obstruction that prevents operation of a bolt except by insertion of the proper key

 Door Handing RH LH (Right hand, Left hand)

 Right hand reverse Left-hand reverse